pyokosmeme/FGtoAshes/TIE/ising_enigma_explainer.md

-# THE ISING ENIGMA (Maximal Cut—Restored & Sharpened)
+# THE ISING ENIGMA (Maximal Cut—Restored & Sharpened, Linked)

 _imagine this was a serious substack essay._